UTexas

 4. “Off-campus person or organization” and “member of the public” mean any person, organization, or business that is not an academic or administrative unit, a registered student, faculty, or staff organization, or a student, faculty member, or staff member.

-5. "Registered faculty or staff organization" means a faculty organization or staff organization under the Regents' Rules and Regulations, Rule 40201 and Handbook of Operating Procedures 4-1110.
+5. "Registered faculty or staff organization" means a faculty organization or staff organization under the Regents' Rules and Regulations, Rule 40201 and Handbook of Operating Procedures 4-1110 that has completed the University’s registration process in Handbook of Operating Procesures 4-1110.

 6. “Registered or sponsored student organization” means a registered student organization or a sponsored student organization under Subchapter 6–200 of the Institutional Rules.

-7. “Student” means a person who is currently enrolled at the University, or has been enrolled at the University in a prior semester (including summer) and is eligible to continue enrollment in the semester that immediately follows.
+7. “Student” means a person who is currently enrolled at the University, or has been enrolled at the University in a prior semester or summer session and is eligible to continue enrollment in the semester or summer session that immediately follows.

-8. “University person or organization” includes academic or administrative units, registered or sponsored students organizations, registered faculty or staff organizations, and individual students, faculty members, and staff members.
+8. “University person or organization” includes academic or administrative units, registered or sponsored student organizations, registered faculty or staff organizations, and individual students, faculty members, and staff members.

 Sec.
 13–104.
 Other General Definitions